Pulmonary Rehabilitation at NYM

 - Exercise training: lower body, upper body, ventilatory muscle training (for some patients).

-New York Methodist partners with our affiliate, METRO SPORTSMED, to carry out exercise training.
+New York Methodist partners with METRO SPORTSMED to provide exercise training.
 The training involves:

 - Upper body training to increase the strength and endurance of arm and shoulder muscles.
 Strengthening these muscles is important because they provide support to the ribcage and can improve breathing.

 The NYM and METRO SPORTSMED team understand that many patients with lung diseases are not "in shape" and/or are not in the habit of exercising on a regular basis.
 That's why we meet with patients to assess needs and and develop an exercise program designed specifically for each patient.

 For more information on the program, call 718.780.5835.